overhangio/tutor/README.md

 ## Quickstart

-All you have to do is [download the content of this repository](https://codeload.github.com/regisb/openedx-docker/zip/master), uncompress and run:
+All you have to do is [download the content of this repository](https://codeload.github.com/regisb/openedx-docker/zip/master), decompress and run:

     make all